tc39/proposal-smart-pipelines/readme.md

 body of the pipeline operator.

 “**Bare style**” can also be called “**tacit style**”, but the former is preferred to the latter.
-Eventually, certain [future possible extensions to the topic concept][] may enable [tacit programming][] even without using bare-style pipelines.
+Eventually, certain [possible future extensions to the topic concept][] may enable [tacit programming][] even without using bare-style pipelines.